 An easy way to pick a winning pattern is to look at the dominant piece of decor in your living room, whether that’s a sofa, a piece of art you love, your cushions, or even the rug!
 What is the main colour of that item?
 Use this as a jumping-off point when selecting a pattern.
 For example, if you have a lovely photo of the sea above your sofa, look for patterns with hints of blue, like our Brighton Accent Chair in Sea Spray fabric.

 When adding a colour pop, look and see if there are any main shades in your room, and decide if you want to complement that, or create a pop of contrast.
 It’s all about your personal style here!

 Link pieces with soft furnishings

 Think about bringing in other colours or patterns with throws and pillows too.
 Say you had a rug with purple in it, try using some tones of purple in the cushions to pull the room together.
-Or if you have a striped sofa like our Westbury, try putting a coordinating striped throw across your armchair to create a visual flow.
+Or if you have a patterned sofa like our Bramble, try putting a coordinating throw or cushions across your armchair to create a visual flow.